Zeanon/klipper/docs/Config_Reference.md

 #   The default is 1.0
 #idle_timeout:
 #   The amount of time (in seconds) after a stepper driver or heater
 #   was active and the fan should be kept running.
-The default
+If the value is
+#   set to -1, the fan will keep from shutting off while idle.
+The
-#   is 30 seconds.
+#   default is 30 seconds.
 #idle_speed:
 #   The fan speed (expressed as a value from 0.0 to 1.0) that the fan
 #   will be set to when a heater or stepper driver was active and